 Control markers can be found across the whole of the Town Park and have a red and white plate - the top left hand corner shows the marker number, the bottom right corner has 2 letters which you write on the description sheet.

-If you are interested in the management and development of the park, then you might want to join the Town Park Users Group.
+If you are interested in the management and development of the park, then you might want to join the Friends of Harlow Town Park.

 The group meets 4 times a year - you can find details of upcoming meetings on our events page.